joaoregis/csgo.go-client/README.md

 ## About

-This is a light-weight CSGO hack client that adds some features like wallhack, aimbot and triggerbot for study purposes only.
+This is a light-weight CSGO hack client made in GoLang that adds some features like wallhack, aimbot and triggerbot for study purposes only.

+As I said, this is for study purposes only, and I don't recommend to use this on your main account or any account that you cares.
+If you get banned, this is not my responsability.
+Counter-Strike Global Offensive have cleary terms that rejects any type of cheating in online matches and it should be respected.

+This client don't have any relations to Valve or similar, and use this on online matches isn't allowed officially by Valve.

 ## Features